lsst/dp1_lsst_io/docs/products/images/deep_coadd.rst

 A mean stacking algorithm, weighted by inverse variance, combines selected exposures.

-Each individual deep coadd image covers a single patch of the sky: a quadrilateral sub-region of the overall skymap that covers approximately 79 square arcminutes.
+Each individual deep coadd image covers a single patch of the sky: a quadrilateral sub-region of the overall skymap that covers approximately 128 square arcminutes, with 3400x3400 pixels at a pixel scale of 0.2 arcseconds per pixel.
 Patches slightly overlap at their edges.
-Deep coadd images are for a single filter.
+Deep coadd images are for a single filter and are aligned north-up, east-left such that RA, Dec correspond to x, y.

 Processing
 ----------